Ex-officer found guilty in the 2020 shooting death of Andre Hill

 A former police officer was convicted of murder Monday in the shooting of Andre Hill, a Black man who was holding a cellphone and keys when he was killed.

 Officer Adam Coy, who served nearly 20 years with the Columbus police force, shot Hill four times in a garage nearly four years ago.
 Coy, who is white, was fired after the shooting.
-He told jurors that he thought Hill was holding a silver revolver.
+He told jurors that he thought Hill was holding a silver revolver that turned out to be keys.

 “I thought I was going to die,” he testified.
 It was only after he rolled over Hill’s body and saw the keys that he realized there was no gun, Coy said tearfully.
 “I knew at that point I made a mistake.
 I was horrified.”